 27 March 09.
 The Government has stepped in to encourage Councils along Beach Road to institute a free-lane for weekend riders on Route 33.

-Roads Minister Tim Pallas has written to Bicycle Network Victoria outlining the move, which would see No Stopping zones implemented on weekend mornings.
+Roads Minister Tim Pallas has written to Bicycle Network outlining the move, which would see No Stopping zones implemented on weekend mornings.
 Read the letter.

 The Minister has already met with the Mayors and CEOs of Bayside and Kingston Councils to discuss the proposal.